Synnott3/P1_PortfolioSite/README.md

 See below for wireframe layout of site using Balsmiq, with a mobile first design as well as desktop layout.

 ![](images/WireFrame.png)

+# Note to Adam about BootStrap being used as well as JS plugins for images